Open today · 8AM–8PM ETWorcester County · MA

 Do I need to be physically based in Framingham to rank for Framingham?

 No, but proximity is one ranking signal among several.
 Google Business Profile assigns a primary location pin, then ranks Map Pack results partly on the searcher's distance to that pin.
-If your office is in Marlborough, you can absolutely rank in Framingham — you just need stronger non-proximity signals (reviews, categories, citations, on-page content naming Framingham specifically) to clear the gap.
+If your office is in Marlborough, you can absolutely rank in Framingham.
+You just need stronger non-proximity signals (reviews, categories, citations, on-page content naming Framingham specifically) to clear the gap.
 Most Metrowest contractors we work with take jobs across 5–8 towns from a single base location and rank in all of them.

 What's the difference between Metrowest contractor SEO and Worcester contractor SEO?

-Metrowest searches are town-by-town — a homeowner types "roofer Natick" or "plumber Wellesley," not "Metrowest plumber."
+Metrowest searches are town-by-town.
+A homeowner types "roofer Natick" or "plumber Wellesley", not "Metrowest plumber".
 Worcester County searches lean more toward county-level or Worcester-city queries.
 Practically, that means a Metrowest page wins by naming individual towns, building town-specific service-area pages, and tuning GBP categories per town's competitive set.
 Worcester-county SEO leans more on volume of Worcester-anchored content.
 The two playbooks diverge at the page-architecture level, which is why we keep them on separate pages — see our local SEO audit page for Worcester contractors for the audit-first approach.

 How long until my GBP ranks for towns where I'm not physically located?